olowman/lookingandlistening/README.md

 Step 2: Combine Files

-Combines all pivot files into one large file
+Combines all pivot files into one large file where information is separated per participant.

 Step 3: Left right processing